A Weighted State Redistribution Algorithm for Embedded Boundary Grids: SRD Applications

 Here $\phi$ corresponds to some set of additional variable such as species mass fractions, enthalpy or an advected scalar, and $R_\phi$ represents additional source terms such as diffusion or reactions.
 The velocity satisfies an inhomogeneous constraint where $S$ is specified in terms of thermodynamic variables so that the system maintains thermodynamic pressure.
 The perturbational pressure, $\pi,$ can be thought of as a Lagrange multiplier that ensures that the evolution of the momentum field is consistent with the constraint.

 For this set of equations, SRD only needs to be applied to the convective terms, since the reaction terms are evaluated pointwise in each cell, and the diffusive term is treated implicitly.
+This results in a time step restriction that requires

+at each point in the domain.
 We give an overview of the time advance and indicate at which point SRD is applied.

 The equations are discretized using a predictor-corrector method-of-lines approach with an approximate projection (see \cite{Musser_MFIX:2021} for details).
 In the predictor we define provisional values at time $t^{n+1}$ by solving